D-Georgi/Mini-VC/README.md

 If you wish to modify or rebuild the plugin yourself:

-1. Ensure you have Windows and Visual Studio installed, do NOT launch Notepad++ yet.
+1. Ensure you have Windows and Visual Studio installed.
-2. Download or clone this repository.
+2. Download or clone this repository, do **not** launch Notepad++ yet.
 3. Open the `MiniVC` folder.
 4. Open the `vs.proj` subfolder and load the `MiniVC.sln` solution in Visual Studio.
 5. In Visual Studio, go to **Build > Build Solution**.